kraxli/vim-mkd-fold/README.md

-# TODO
+# Remarks

-- after math or code snippet / block an empty line is requiresd otherwise folding does not work correctly
+- List itmes: after a math or code snippet/block an empty line is requiresd.
+Otherwise folding does not work correctly